AlecKap/m0_github_practice/github_notes.md

 - Store repositories on the remote cloud for collaboration and saftey.

 1. **What is the difference between forking and cloning a repository?** Write your response here.
+- Forking: Creating a copy of a repo to your github account
+- Cloning: Making a copy of a repo to your local machine